sylkylacole/stardew-valley-survey/README.md

 After taking in suggestions, I will add things to this website as it gets more traction and see where it takes me!

 For more projects, see my GitHub profile and my website, www.sylkylacole.com !!

+# Project Aspirations
+- Implement an API to send these submissions directly to my email so I can receive them

+# Key Takeaways (aka things I learned & more technical information about the development process)
+-